 As practical and promising as they sound, DAFs do have a few drawbacks.
 First, you can never get your money back for any reason.

 Second, you have to pay a bit in recurring fees as your money is invested.
-Fidelity, Schwab, and Vanguard each charge an administration fee of 0.6 percent.
+Fidelity, Schwab, and Vanguard each charge an administration fee of about 0.6 percent.
 This comes out to $60 a year on a $10,000 investment.
 You also have to pay fees to the mutual funds or ETFs holding your donations, as well as trading commissions, which are levied every time you buy or sell within your DAF.
 Over time, fees can eat away at your overall donation.

 Another concern?
 Your donation may never actually make it to a charity.
 By law, it can sit in perpetuity in the DAF.
 You can pass it on to your heirs who may never touch it.
 And while your money grows (or not), Fidelity and Schwab are making money off of you.
 That’s money, critics contend, that could be better spent on the charities.